bhoward/CSC480-MockDB/MockDB/README.md

 * Courses are graded on an A through F scale according to a normal distribution (roughly 5% A, 25% B, 40% C, 25% D, and 5% F in each section).
 A grade of D or above is required to pass a course.
 Only a failed course may be retaken.

+* Each student has a predetermined random amount of "grade skew" between -0.5 and +0.5, plus a "major grade skew" between 0 and 1 (units are in terms of std. dev. of the grade distribution).

 * To graduate, a student needs to pass 15 courses, including all five courses in their major.
 Both of these must be true, and students will remain for as many years as it takes (although the typical time to graduate